Power law creep and delayed failure of gels and fibrous materials under stress: Conclusions

 To summarise, we have introduced a mesoscopic model for the irreversible breakup of gels.
 Its predictions under stress capture the experimentally observed phenomenology, including a primary regime of power-law creep, a secondary cross-over regime in which the shear rate attains a minimum, and a tertiary regime in which the shear rate diverges in a finite time singularity (for $\eta\to 0)$, signifying material failure.
 Our results also confirm the Basquin-like and Monkman-Grant scalings of failure time seen experimentally.
 The model furthermore predicts low levels of material damage during primary creep, later giving way to macroscopic strain localisation and material failure, as seen experimentally.
 In contrast, theories based on simpler so-called fibre bundle models~\cite{pradhan2010failure} predict Andrade creep and failure but only above a critical load~\cite{jagla2011creep}; or Basquin's law but without creep~\cite{kun2008universality,halasz2012competition}.

 Despite these successes, our approach has several shortcomings.
 First, we assumed for simplicity a fast gel strand (re)formation time $\tref = 0.0$ compared to the slow timescale of initial gelation, but an infinite $\tref$ compared to the faster timescale of yielding under stress.
 Future work might consider a finite $\tref$ consistently during gelation and yielding.
-(Arguably, however, our approach does not accurately model the process of gelation itself: the dynamics for $t<0$ might better be seen as leading to a sensible initial condition for the creep simulations.)
+Arguably, however, our approach does not accurately model the process of gelation itself: the dynamics for $t<0$ might better be seen as leading to a sensible initial condition for the creep simulations.
+As noted above, setting $\tref =0$ throughout, including during straining, recovers the original SGR model.
+This has been used in earlier work~\cite{moorcroft2013criteria} to model creep and yielding of soft glassy systems, including gels, that flow after yielding.
 Second, the experiments of Ref.~\cite{leocmach2014creep} suggested part of the primary power law creep to arise from reversible viscoelastic squeezing of fluid through the gel matrix.
 In contrast, in our model all creep arises via local plasticity.
 Indeed, the origin of power law creep in amorphous materials is controversial, having been variously attributed to plastic rearrangements~\cite{nechad2005creep} and linear viscoelasticity~\cite{gobeaux2010power,leocmach2014creep}.
 Finally, we have modelled spatial heterogeneity only in the gradient direction $y$, whereas significant heterogeneity was also observed experimentally in the vorticity direction $z$.
 Future modelling efforts should increase the dimensionality simulated.